 Traits like communication, confidence and ability to trust people play an outsize role for anyone aspiring to leadership of any kind.
 They may sound like nice-to-haves, but neglecting these so-called “soft skills” will derail even the best-laid career development plans.

 The transition from individual contributor to manager can be tricky, in large part because it involves moving from doing something you’re good at to managing other people in the job you used to have.
-Oftentimes, that means you can fix problems your employees are stuck on in no time — but that doesn’t mean you should.
+Often, that means you can fix problems your employees are stuck on in no time — but this can easily lead to micromanagement.
 Letting your employees learn how to solve their own problems is critical to their professional growth, and it’s going to make your own job easier in the long run.
 It can be painful at times, but it’s the right thing to do.

 Some hiring managers don’t care about interview follow-ups, while others think it speaks volumes about a candidate’s interest in the job.
 Since there’s no way of knowing which camp someone falls into, skipping the follow-up email can end up costing you the job.
 That said, be sure not to overwhelm the recipient.
 Keep it short, reiterate your interest and emphasize why you think you’re the right person for the role.